 - Pre-departure orientation (where applicable) and information on work and living conditions abroad, rights and obligations, access to protection mechanisms and information on return processes and referral to reintegration support upon return.

 - Awareness raising of potential migrants and local communities on the risks, dangers and consequences of irregular migration.

 - Information on return processes and referral to reintegration support upon return.

-MRCs do not only provide information to the public and migrants but also to governmental and non-governmental stakeholders who are directly or indirectly involved in the facilitation or communication of migration related issues.
-MRCs conduct information sessions at relevant institutes, such as vocational and technical training schools, universities, colleges and schools as well as with the communities and during conferences and other events.
+MRCs do not only provide information to the public and migrants but also to governmental and non-governmental stakeholders, who are directly or indirectly involved in the facilitation or communication of migration and related issues.
+MRCs conduct information sessions at relevant locations and events, such as vocational and technical training schools, universities, colleges and schools as well as with the communities and during conferences and other events.

 The work of the MRCs is adapted to the local context and can develop further activities based on the needs of each country.
 The Migrant Resource Centres are established and managed jointly by the responsible government authority and the International Centre for Migration Policy Development (ICMPD).
 They are operated by a minimum of three staff – one coordinator and two counsellors.